Major Flag Football

 Common Infractions

-- Blocking
+- Blocking or screening

-- Tackling
+- Tackling or excessive contact

 Fumbles

-5-Yard Penalty
+Penalty Yardage

-- Replay the down, or
+- Replay the down or

 Major Flag Football League